Death of Corrie McKeague: Early theories

 On the morning of McKeague's disappearance, his Nokia Lumia mobile phone had moved from Bury St Edmunds to Barton Mills, some 12 mi to the north west, along the corridor of the A1101 road.
 Phone data indicated that this journey took 28 minutes, which meant that it could not have been carried by someone walking on foot.
 In October, Suffolk Constabulary seized a bin lorry that was said to have contained his mobile but the line of enquiry led to nothing.
 It was noted that the bin lorry seized was only carrying a weight of 15 kg and so could not have been carrying McKeague himself as he weighed around 90 kg.
 This led to searches being carried out along the lorry's route between the two towns.
 The mobile phone was either switched off at 8:00 am, ran out of battery power or was damaged and it was not found.

 One focus of the investigation was whether someone had given a lift to McKeague as he was walking back to his base.
 His mother stated that Corrie would have accepted a lift if offered to him, as he would offer a lift if he was driving and saw someone walking on their own.
 She also appealed for anyone who might have given him a lift to come forward, even if something untoward had happened.
 Police believed that McKeague was not in Bury St Edmunds.
 Superintendent Katie Elliott stated in an interview to Forces TV with Nicola Urquhart that there could have been third party involvement and that the police would not rule anything out.

 The investigation also covered parts of the Hollow Road Industrial Estate in Bury St Edmunds and Great Livermere, a small village close to RAF Honington on McKeague's supposed route back to his base.
 Along with the British Transport Police, the Suffolk Constabulary searched along railway lines in the area and some of the roads were closed to enable thorough searches.
 In November 2016, a stretch of the eastbound carriageway of the A14 road, was closed between junctions 44 & 45 (Moreton Hall and Rougham) to search for McKeague.

 On 10 October, a dismembered and burned body was found in a suitcase off the A628 road near Tintwistle in Derbyshire.
 Initial investigations led police to state that the body was that of a white man under the age of 50.
 A DNA analysis, however, later proved negative and Derbyshire Constabulary confirmed that the body was not that of McKeague.
+The body was later confirmed to be Yang Liu, a 36-year-old financial investor.
+His acquaintance Ming Jiang was convicted of his murder in May 2017.